nextgen-solutions-gt/nextgen-solutions-gt.github.io/_designs/FI-Subice.md

 ## Description

-**FI-Subice** This style is a update from the 2.0.x version of FI subice , its a style based on prosilver.
+**FI-Subice** This style is a update from the 2.0.x version of FI subice, its a style based on prosilver.

 ## Features